UAH satellite temperature dataset: Recent trend summary

 To compare to the trend from the surface temperature record (+0.161±0.033 °C/decade from 1979 to 2012 according to NASA GISS) it is most appropriate to derive trends for the part of the atmosphere nearest the surface, i.e., the lower troposphere.
 Doing this, through December 2019, the UAH linear temperature trend 1979-2019 shows a warming of +0.13 °C/decade.

 For comparison, a different group, Remote Sensing Systems (RSS), also analyzes the MSU data.
 From their data: the RSS linear temperature trend shows a warming of +0.208 °C/decade.

 Geographic coverage

 Data are available as global, hemispheric, zonal, and gridded averages.
-The global average covers 97-98% of the earth's surface, excluding only latitudes above +85 degrees, below -85 degrees and, in the cases of TLT and TMT, some areas with land above 1500 m altitude.
+The global average covers 97-98% of Earth's surface, excluding only latitudes above +85 degrees, below -85 degrees and, in the cases of TLT and TMT, some areas with land above 1500 m altitude.
 The hemispheric averages are over the northern and southern hemispheres 0 to +/-85 degrees.
 The gridded data provide an almost global temperature map.
+However, other sources state that the globally averaged trends are computed over latitudes from 82.5S to 82.5N (70S to 82.5N for channel TLT).